Universal credit: Live service areas

-What is a live service area?
+- What is a live service area?

-Who can claim in live service areas?
+- Who can claim in live service areas?

-Transferring from live service to digital service
+- Transferring from live service to full service

 When UC started in April 2013, the IT system used was developed by private contractors.
 Following a programme ‘reset’, DWP decided to build their own digital IT system that would run alongside the existing system.
 Areas using the original system are known as ‘live service areas’.